The-Trademark-Factory/thetrademarkfactory/content/pages/index.md

   - _bookshop_name: others/testimonials
     title: <p>What our clients <em>say</em></p>
     testimonials:
+      - name: Katrina Hammon
+        position: Partner
+        description: >-
+          "I’d say Natalie is the best in AU/NZ for global brand protection and portfolio management.
+Natalie is smashing the IP firms out of the park when you compare her service, skills and efficiencies.
+I continue to recommend Natalie and her team to our clients for Australian and global specialist advice and service."
+        icon: /upload/wynn-williams.jpg
       - name: Brad Hales
         position: National Marketing Communications Manager
         description: >-